Azure/azure-spring-apps-landing-zone-accelerator/LZAReadMe.md

 ---

-## Other Considerations
+## Got a feedback

-1. Please leverage issues if you have any feedback or request on how we can improve on this repository.
+Please leverage issues if you have any feedback or request on how we can improve on this repository.

----
+## Data Collection
+The software may collect information about you and your use of the software and send it to Microsoft.
+Microsoft may use this information to provide services and improve our products and services.
+You may turn off the telemetry as described in the repository.
+There are also some features in the software that may enable you and Microsoft to collect data from users of your applications.
+If you use these features, you must comply with applicable law, including providing appropriate notices to users of your applications together with a copy of Microsoft's privacy statement.
+Our privacy statement is located at https://go.microsoft.com/fwlink/?LinkId=521839.
+You can learn more about data collection and use in the help documentation and our privacy statement.
+Your use of the software operates as your consent to these practices.

+## Telemetry Configuration
+Telemetry collection is on by default.

+To opt-out, set the variable enableTelemetry to false in Bicep/ARM file and disable_terraform_partner_id to false on Terraform files.

 ## Contributing